nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting a concert : `deletec`

-Deletes the specified person from the ConcertPhonebook.
+Deletes the specified concert from the ConcertPhonebook.

 Format: `deletec INDEX`